rishikroyal/dataguard/README.md

 ## 📌 Overview

-**DataGuard AI** is a full-stack AI-powered application that detects sensitive/confidential information in uploaded documents, classifies risk levels, maps violations to compliance frameworks (India DPDP Act 2023 & GDPR), and provides an intelligent Q&A interface powered by RAG (Retrieval-Augmented Generation).
+**DataGuard AI** is a secure, high-performance web application designed to detect sensitive/confidential information in uploaded documents, classify overall compliance risk, map violations to modern frameworks (India DPDP Act 2023 & GDPR), and provide an interactive RAG (Retrieval-Augmented Generation) Q&A console.

+The application features a clean, professional, and minimalist human-designed black-and-white theme, combining a lightweight **Vanilla HTML/JS Single Page Application (SPA)** with a high-performance **FastAPI backend** running on a unified port.

-> **This is not a minimum-viable product.** It is designed to demonstrate genuine engineering depth, AI/ML understanding, and practical security thinking.
+> **This is not a minimum-viable product.** It is designed to demonstrate production-grade software architecture, advanced NLP detection, active regex filtering validators, and robust AI privacy controls.

 ---